 Yeah I don't disagree that preferences cannot change, but I hold that as true with the important caveat that they cannot change without costs, which I think you acknowledge in your sentence about an initial adjustment period.
-As for the magnitude of the difference, I don't really think it matters could be 5%, could be .1%, could be 0.1%.
+As for the magnitude of the difference, I don't really think it matters: it could be 5%, it could be .1%, it could be .01%.
 What's important is that it will be forever laundered into more utility by other humans, while this is not true of utils to animal welfare.
 So if you accept that meat is a preference (even small) and that fufillling preferences makes people work even a little bit harder/better, then eventually, it will always outgrow the animal welfare utils in the long-term.
 Like I said, I dont know if this conflict should downgrade longtermism or veganism, but I just thought it needed pointing out, as it confused me.

 Excited to see what is submitted!
 The need for physical projects is great!